 I would be cautious about buying cheap, off-brand supplements.
 Even if they contain genuine ingredients, which is often questionable, the price of “cheap” brands can be astronomically higher per gram.

 One company, for example, sells “bargain” NMN that has only 100 mg per capsule.
 They sell it at the “cheap” price of about $30 for 3o capsules.
 This sounds great until you realize that it would take 10 capsules to take the amount most people take daily, i.e., 1 gram… meaning you would only get three days of NMN for your $30, making it really cost $10 a gram, or $10 a day!

 The NMN I buy costs $1 a gram or about $1 a day (see below) if you buy it as a bulk powder in the $100 gram bag, using the discount code.

-One company I like
+Some companies I like

-For those who do take supplements, one company I personally like is DoNotAge.
+Another that I like is DoNotAge.
 They are currently a sponsor of my Youtube channel.
 Their supplements are not cheap, but they are of high quality.
 Their NMN is the best price I’ve found (per gram) (for the bulk/powdered NMN).
-If you buy it, you can get an additional 10 percent off by using the discount code PATHWAYS.
+If you buy DoNotAge’s products, you can get an additional 10 percent off by using the discount code PATHWAYS (in all caps).

 This article is not intended as, and should not be taken as, medical advice.
 I’m not advising that people eat any particular diet or take any particular supplements, just reporting on what I’m doing.
 All supplements can have side effects; I would encourage people to research both possible benefits and side effects before starting on any supplementation regimen.
 See full Medical Disclaimer